metrixware-echoes-tech/puppet-gitolite/README.md

 Tells Puppet what content of administration SSH key to add to Gitolite.
 Exclusive with the `source` parameter.
 Valid options: string.
 Default value: undef

+####`git_config_keys`

+This setting of `.gitolite.rc` file allows the repo admin to define acceptable gitconfig keys.
+Valid options: string.
+Default value: empty
+For more details, see : http://gitolite.com/gitolite/rc.html#specific-variables

+####`allow_local_code`

+Tells Puppet whether the `LOCAL_CODE` setting of `.gitolite.rc` file is enabled.
+Valid options: boolean.
+Default value: false The value of `LOCAL_CODE` is $ENV{HOME}/local.
+This option is only available for Gitolite 3.
+For more details, see : http://gitolite.com/gitolite/non-core.html#localcode

 ## Limitations

 RedHat and Debian family OSes are officially supported.
 Tested and built on Debian and CentOS.